 Tickets

 Tickets for Everton can be purchased through the club's official website.
 It is usually quite easy to get tickets for home games, especially by Premier League standards.
-If it is sold out, you can always visit the resale site Stubhub, an official partner of the club.
+If it is sold out, you can always visit the resale site StubHub, an official partner of the club.

 How to get there